 Many homes built before 1980 contain asbestos in old floor tiles, ceiling tiles, roof shingles and flashing, siding, insulation (around boilers, ducts, pipes, sheeting, fireplaces), pipe cement, and joint compound used on seams between pieces of sheetrock.

-Asbestos becomes a hazard when it is airborne.
-If asbestos in the home becomes damaged, asbestos fibers may be released.
-For example, when asbestos insulation around boilers, furnaces, and pipes deteriorates, it releases asbestos dust.
+This material becomes a hazard when it is airborne.
+This material can damage your home when its fibers released.
+For example, when asbestos insulation around boilers, furnaces, and pipes deteriorates, it releases dust.
 Blown ceilings containing asbestos may release fibers when they are drilled or patched.
 If the ceilings are in poor condition, air movement from ceiling fans and opening and closing draperies may spread asbestos dust.

 A visual inspection of your home is usually not sufficient to determine if it contains asbestos.
 Instead, samples of suspected asbestos fibers should be sent to a certified laboratory for analysis.

-At Clearview Home & Property inspections are qualified to extract samples to facilite this stage of the process.
+Clearview Home & Property inspections are qualified to extract samples to facilitate this stage of the process.

 What If I Find Asbestos in My House?